saezlab/greta/README.md

 ```

 ## Overview
-Due to the magnitude of datasets and analyses, the repository is organized as a reproducible [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline:
+Due to the magnitude of datasets and analyses, the repository is organized as a reproducible [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline and uses [singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) images to handle dependencies:
 ```
 greta/
 ├── config/